 Also, the method of refund the seller requested was ‘under the table’ outside of the AliExpress website.
 Feels like I’ve just accepted some hush $$$ to avoid posting a bad review/feedback.

 Again I messaged the seller to get them to promise a GENUINE screen.

 Unlike AliExpress, eBay + Paypal gives a 100% money back guarantee + no return shipping fee.
-So my first experience with AliExpress will likely be my last.
+So my first experience with AliExpress will likely be my last for sourcing LCD screens.

 This one took 16 days to arrive, a bit longer than the first panel.
 Didn’t bother with registered tracking postage, so it was a surprise when it did arrive.

 The part sent to me was the real deal!!
 It was a LP140WF3-SPD1 but with a Dell-branded spare part number RN91N.
 The jump from 45% colour gamut to 72% is absolutely mind blowing, and the max brightness difference from 220nits to 300nits is quite a pleasure.